Skip to main content

 Who Can Take Them?

-Bisphosphonates are used to treat osteoporosis in: postmenopausal women and in men; and in men and women of any age who are using steroid medications.
+Bisphosphonates are used to treat osteoporosis in children, men and women at high risk of fracture.

 How Are They Taken?